 - Securing attic vents or covering them with roof vent guards to keep wildlife out.

 - Adding wire with steel spines to ledges and eaves to prevent birds from landing there.

 - Putting galvanized hardware cloth under metal eaves to prevent birds and squirrels from coming in.

 - Trimming trees and shrubs at least 4 to 6 feet back, so animals cannot climb them up to your roof.

 - Placing wire or chain-link barriers and fences around livestock areas.
-These should be at least 6 feet high to keep predators out and be buried in the ground to prevent animals from escaping.
+These should be at least 8 feet high to keep predators out and be buried in the ground to prevent animals from digging under.

 Another way to prevent wildlife damage in the home is habitat modification.
 Adding wire with steel spines to ledges and eaves will prevent roosting birds from landing there.
 Metal can be put under dormer eaves to prevent both birds from roosting there and squirrels from chewing their way inside.
 It is easy for squirrels and raccoons to climb up trees and get to the roof.
 By trimming tree branches back 4 to 6 feet, and trimming shrubs back as well, it will become difficult for them to get onto the roof.